Arif12467/Digital-System-Design-AIA/Assignment-5/README.md

-## Project 2: Eight-Digit Hex Counter
+## Project 2: Modified Bouncing Ball
 The implemented design of the circuit in Vivado is shown in the image below.

 ![This is an image](https://github.com/Arif12467/Digital-System-Design-AIA/blob/4dd15cb56989e8a29ecfca18ecb0a375a6d04c3e/Assignment-5/implemented_design_1.png)